CSC207-UofT/course-project-ask-the-magic-conch-shell/phase1/Design Document.md

 We also reorganized our codes from phase0 and used **the clean architecture layer packaging strategy** because we have more use cases and a new section of gateway methods right now, this strategy is more suitable for us to organize our codes, and it can also act as a reminder for us to not violate the clean architecture principles.
-Right now we have two packages to store entity "Book" and "User", one "UseCase" package, one "controller" package and one "MongoDBGateway" package for our codes.
+Right now we have two packages to store entity "Book" and "User", one "com.bookSystem.useCase" package, one "com.bookSystem.controller" package and one "com.bookSystem.mongoDBGateway" package for our codes.